North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida International Stats and Trends

-- The Panthers have been underdogs by 10 points or more six times this season and have covered the spread twice.
+- The Panthers have covered the spread twice this season when underdogs by 10 points or more (in six chances).

-- Florida International's games this year have eclipsed the over/under six times in nine opportunities (66.7%).
+- Florida International's games this season have gone over the point total six times in nine opportunities (66.7%).

 - Florida International is 0-1 against the spread and 1-1 overall when the team records more than 30.0 points.

-- Florida International is 1-3 against the spread and 1-4 overall when the team piles up over 392.7 yards.
+- In games that Florida International amasses over 392.7 yards, the team is 1-3 against the spread and 1-4 overall.

-- The Panthers have turned the ball over 17 times this season, three more turnovers than the Mean Green have forced (14).
+- The Panthers have turned the ball over three more times (17 total) than the Mean Green have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.